stellaaash/EPROM/Computer Science/HyperText Transfer Protocol.md

 Used for getting information from a web server.
 ### POST Request
 Used to submit information to the web server and potentially create new entries in a database.
+Examples include submitting a form or uploading a file.
 ### PUT Request
-Used to update information on the server.
+Used to create a resource or update information on the server.
 ### DELETE Request
 Used to remove information or database records on the server.
 ## HTTP Status Codes